paulhayes/lockkeeper/README.md

 npm install && npm run clean && npm start
 ```

-## TLDR
+## TL:DR

-Then run `npm run pack` to create packages for all platforms
+Run `npm run pack` to create packages for all platforms
-or `npm run build`  to build a .dmg file for OSX and deb files for linux (32 and 64bit).
+or `npm run build`  to build a .dmg file for OSX, and deb files for linux (32 and 64bit).
-or `npm run build:osx` to just build for osx.
+or `npm run build:osx` to just build for OSX.

 Builds are created in the `build` directory.
 Runtimes are created in the `dist` directory.